 Without any kind of measure on our business, we’re operating without any kind of navigation.
+Google Analytics is the tool that will help you come to grips with your users online behavior.
+Otherwise you will feel lost without any metrics.

 For so many years, I did exactly this.
 Mainly because I didn’t really know any better.
 But if I’m really honest, probably more so because I don’t particularly like digging into the numbers.